djgroen/FabSim3/docs/installation.md

 ### ssh: connect to host localhost port 22: Connection refused

 #### Linux
-This is a common issue on linux system, and it will be solved by re-installing openssh server, to do that
+This is a common issue on Linux system, and it will be solved by re-installing openssh server, to do that

 1. Remove SSH with the following command
 	```sh